How Vitamin D Helps Fight the Cold, Flu, and Other Viruses

 If you cannot get sun exposure regularly—as many Americans do not from September through March each year—then supplementation is essential to maintain steady levels.
 Vitamin D3 is considered to be the natural form and is most effective at raising serum concentrations. .
 Dosage recommendations range from 400 IU to upwards of 10,000 IU, depending on health conditions and other factors, like absorption.

 The Vitamin D Council suggests that adults take between 5,000 and 10,000 IU per day, depending on body weight.
 Children should take 1,000 IU daily per 25 pounds of body weight (up to 125 pounds).
 The best bet when it comes to supplementing with vitamin D is to have your doctor test your levels and advise you on the proper dosage for your health factors.

 Vitamin D supplements absorb best when paired with fish oil or fatty foods to optimize absorption.

-Since vitamin D is a fat-soluble nutrient – meaning your body has limited ability to excrete it – levels can become toxic in the body with over-supplementation, so get your blood levels checked before supplementing.
+Vitamin D is a fat-soluble nutrient, meaning your body has limited ability to excrete it, which means over-supplementing with vitamin D can cause toxic levels to build in the body.
+It’s wise to get your blood levels checked before supplementing.
 A healthy blood range is above 30 ng/mL, with insufficiency falling between 20 and 29 ng/mL, and deficiency anything below 20 ng/mL.

 Vitamin D is a critical nutrient for immune support.
 When the body is low in this nutrient, immune system cells will have slower response times to viral invaders, sickness duration will be longer, and overall immunity will be suppressed.